tarantool/doc/doc/dev_guide/reference_capi/latch.rst

 .. c:function:: void box_latch_lock(box_latch_t *latch)

     Lock a latch.
 Waits indefinitely until the current fiber can gain access to the latch.
+Since version :doc:`2.11.0 </release/2.11.0>`, locks are acquired exactly in the order in which they were requested.

     :param box_latch_t* latch: latch to lock